-Take care, since even with the AC thermomagnetic circuit breaker and the DC isolating switch on OFF, cables directly connected to the grid or panels may still have dangerous voltages.
-This includes feed strips wires between switches/breakers.
+Take care, since even with the AC thermomagnetic circuit breaker and the DC circuit breaker on OFF, cables directly connected to the grid or panels may still hold hazardous voltages.
+This includes feed strips and wires between switches/breakers.

-As long as the panels are exposed to the light, the DC cables will carry potentially dangerous voltage levels
+As long as the panels are exposed to the light, the DC cables will carry potentially dangerous voltage levels.